Essential things to pack for travelling + free PDF printable!

 As for the hand cream and lip balm, if you’re going to fly to your destination, the air in the cabin is extra dry, so you might end up with very dry hands and lips.
 It just feels better to moisturize them.
 And even if you’re driving, different climates (mountains, for example) or extra dry hotel air can make your hands and lips crack.
 Ouch!

 As a less-essential travel thing, usually, when we travel for a longer time (a week or more), I pack a little bit of a washing liquid with me instead of extra socks and underwear.
-It just takes less space.
+It just takes less space than extra clothes.
+So if you like packing less, this is a thing to add to your list of items to pack for a trip.

 - Underwear – 1 for each night spent, plus one extra